alexandrainst/danlp/README.md

 **News**
+- 🐋 Docker images with all NLP libraries used by DaNLP is available on [DockerHub](https://hub.docker.com/r/alexandrainst/danlp)
-- 🎉 DaNLP version 0.0.2 has been [released](https://github.com/alexandrainst/danlp/releases) and you can now install it from [PyPI](https://pypi.org/project/danlp/)
+- 🔖 DaNLP version 0.0.2 has been [released](https://github.com/alexandrainst/danlp/releases) and you can now install it from [PyPI](https://pypi.org/project/danlp/)

 **Next up**